The place where Independent working men and women work

 Photo Impact X3 Review

-It appears that PhotoImpact X3 is the last version of the Photo Impact product line.
+PhotoImpact X3 is the last version of the Photo Impact product line.
 There has been no new releases of the software since 2007 but is still available for $30 or less at Corel

 PhotoImpact X3 works just fine on Windows 7 and Windows 8

 PhotoImpact purchases, downloads and patches have disappeared from very convenient locations on both the Corel.com and Ulead.com Websites but you can still find it in the Corel Store for very good price.
-(PhotoImpact X3 works on Windows 7 64 bit and Windows 8 64bit)
+(PhotoImpact X3 works on Windows 7 64 bit and Windows 8 64bit).

 The discontinuation of the product is problematic for us.
 We have thousands of files in the native PhotoImpact file format of UFO which supports objects and layers.
 To our knowledge, the only way to preserve these objects is to save them as .PSD files (a native Adobe Photoshop format) and then open the files in Corel Draw or Corel Draw PhotoPaint (or Adobe Photoshop at the high end and Adobe Photoshop Elements (see our Adobe Photoshop Elements opinions here - we hate it)

-PhotoImpact X3 seems to work well on Windows 7 for us although there may be some issues for some users (on our Win7 machine, the OK / Cancel buttons have disappeared when we save a .jpg but hitting enter saves it or esc seems to cancel the save - the problem could be Win 7 or graphics driver
+PhotoImpact X3 seems to work well on Windows 7 and Windows 8 for us although there may be some issues for some users (on our Win7 machine, the OK / Cancel buttons have disappeared when we save a .jpg but hitting enter saves it or esc seems to cancel the save - the problem could be Win 7 or graphics driver

 We have been using PhotoImpact since version 6, in about 1996 or 1998.
 We have used PhotoImpact version 8, Version 10, Photo Impact XL, Version 11, Version 12 and now PhotoImpact X3